 Decoding Soviet Military Surplus Ammunition Labels

 When you buy Soviet or Russian military surplus ammunition in "Spam cans" contained in wooden crates, you will find that the containers have cryptic labels.
-Unlike some merchandise that arrives in custom boxes and is clearly marked, these crates can be difficult to decipher.
 The markings clearly tell you about the bullet type, powder type, and year and place of manufacture, if you know how to decode the markings.
 Here is how to read Soviet military surplus ammunition labels.

 Military surplus ammunition for classic Warsaw Pact weapons like the Mosin-Nagant or Kalashnikov usually comes in containers labeled in Russian using Soviet military nomenclature.

 Here are two views of a wooden crate containing 7.62x54mmR ammunition.
 Once you know how to read the markings, you can clearly see that this crate contains 880 rounds of 7.62mm cartridges.
 The bullets are the standard military ball, not armor-piercing, tracer, or other even more exotic types.

 The large triangle with the "2" on the top surface is a cargo classification, right next to it is the total weight and КГ or "kg", for kilogram.

 The white stickers are actually in Czech, with the lower one repeating the same content in English.